hklchung/GAN-GenerativeAdversarialNetwork/README.md

 * 'tanh' for activation in the generator
 * 'mse' for loss metric rather than binary corssentropy

+Aim: Our goal here is to demonstrate that LSGAN can generate higher quality images than DCGAN and performs more stabily during the training process.

 Results from LSGAN training with below listed configurations.
 <table>
   <tbody>